UBC-LFS/greengene/README.md

 - ALTER TABLE `Cross` MODIFY COLUMN CreationDate TIMESTAMP DEFAULT CURRENT_TIMESTAMP;
 - ^^^ must use `` for Cross because it's a reserved SQL keyword

-Changes still need to be made:
-- Other possible syntax errors?

 Things we can't test OR may need to tempt hardcode stuff to test:
 - Logging in with other admin privilleges without hard coding it (Admin,TA,Student)